pavben/WebIRC/README.md

 ![](http://img405.imageshack.us/img405/6546/y22g.png)

 ## Status
 Early stage development.
-Only the very basic features are in.
+Some of the basic features aren't in yet.

 ## Setting it up